wmash/eventsource-example/README.md

-# TypeScript 2 + Express + Node.js
+# Event Source Prototype

-This is a repository to go with my article on creating an Express web application using TypeScript 2.
+This is a new prototype for event sourcing using Node and Typescript

 ## Install